 If presenting your issue to the general manager doesn’t resolve the problem, your next best bet would be to contact the managing partner, dealer principal, area vice president or the owner of the dealership.

-I can tell you from experience that if I couldn’t resolve a customer issue at my level (sales manager and general manager), and it made it up the ladder to someone of greater authority, they were going to do whatever they had to do to make the problem go away.
-I don’t mean this in a nasty way, rather it is to say that the managing partner, dealer principal, area vice president, or owner is too busy with other things to really want to deal with you.
+I can tell you from experience that if I couldn’t resolve a customer issue at my level, and it made it up the ladder to someone of greater authority, they were going to do whatever they had to do to make the problem go away.
+The dealer principal, vice president, or owner is too busy with other things to really want to deal with you.
 Use that to your advantage!

-When I worked for the Penske organization, we had a regional VP that always reminded us that if a customer issue ever reached him, he would do whatever he had to do to make the customer happy (regardless of cost).
+When I worked for the Penske organization, we had a regional VP that always reminded us that if a customer issue ever reached him, he would do whatever he had to do to make the customer happy.
 His advice to us (his managers) was to simply handle the issue at our level so he wouldn’t have to.

-With that being said, if you were overcharged on your new car, and you weren’t able to resolve the issue with the general manager, do your best to talk to the next level of authority.
+With that being said, if you weren’t able to resolve the issue with the general manager, do your best to talk to the next level of authority.
 They’re likely to do whatever it takes to “make the problem go away,” and considering you want a fair resolution, this is one way to get it.
 At most dealerships you can identify this person on their website.
 If you can’t, call the receptionist and ask.

 What if “talking it out” doesn’t work?
 Do you still have options if you were scammed, overcharged, or taken-advantage of by a car dealership?
 The answer is yes.

 You can contact the Better Business Bureau, your state’s Consumer Protection Office, or even the Attorney General’s office.
-These three options could be time consuming, however the Better Business Bureau would try to broker a resolution in a more timely manner than the other two would.
+These three options could be time consuming.
+However, the Better Business Bureau would try to broker a resolution in a more timely manner than the other two would.

 The court of last resort, so to speak, is social media.
 There are any number of sites where you can post a review of the dealership and share your experience.
 Once again, do it in a respectful manner, no name calling, no shouting, no threats, as Sergeant Joe Friday from the old TV show Dragnet would say, “just the facts ma’am, just the facts.”

 Although it may feel “good” to write out a diatribe, do your best to be succinct and factual in your online review.
-This will more than likely elicit a positive response from the dealer management, and it surely will garner more of an appetite to “make the situation right” than something long-winded and over the top.
-Dealers want to protect their online reputation, because for a lot of them, that is how they find and retain customers.
+This will more than likely elicit a positive response from the dealer management.
+Dealers want to protect their online reputation.
 This means they’ll usually want to make amends for their wrongdoing to encourage a more positive review from you.

 So what should you do if you’re scammed by a car dealership?
 Whether be an overcharge, a bait and switch, or something in between, realize that you might not have legal standing for your issue, but you do have options as to how to address it.
 From my experience, these are the avenues I suggest you travel if you ever find yourself feeling taken advantage of at a car dealership.